spacelift-io/user-documentation/docs/concepts/policy/push-policy/run-external-dependencies.md

-# External Dependencies
+# External dependencies

-## Purpose

-External dependencies is a feature within push policies that allows a user to define a set of dependencies, which, while being external to Spacelift, must be completed before a Spacelift run can start.
+External dependencies in push policies allow a user to define a set of dependencies that, while being external to Spacelift, **must be completed before a Spacelift run can start**.

 A common use case of this feature is making Spacelift wait for a CI/CD pipeline to complete before executing a run.

 ## How it works

-Using this feature consists of two parts:
+To use this feature, you must:

-- defining dependencies in push policies
+- Define dependencies in push policies.
-- marking dependencies as finished or failed using [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"}
+- Mark dependencies as finished or failed using [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"}.

-### Defining dependencies
+### Define dependencies

 To define dependencies, you need to add a `external_dependency` rule to your push policy definition.
-This way, any run that gets created via this policy, also has the dependency defined.
+This way, any run that gets created via this policy also has the dependency defined.

 The following rule adds a dependency to all runs created by a policy.